 The City of North Olmsted is taking all necessary measures to be in compliance with state and federal mandates to reduce the spread of infection.
 We are adapting our City operations and taking every precaution to protect our residents and employees.

-City Hall is closed to the public until further notice.
-City departments continue to operate; however, public access is prohibited and alternate forms of communication are encouraged.
-Please contact us at (440) 777-8000 and we will do our best to handle your question or need through a phone call or email.
-Visit our homepage at www.north-olmsted.com and click on Departments for a listing of all departments where you will find phone numbers and an online contact form you can submit electronically.
-Thank you for your patience.
+City Hall is open to the public during normal business hours.
+Masks are required for unvaccinated individuals and will be provided for visitors who do not have one.
+While accommodating walk-in traffic, city staff will continue to offer direct assistance by phone and email.
+These virtual service options are highly encouraged.
+Please contact us at (440) 777-8000 and we will do our best to handle all questions and requests for service.
+Visit our homepage at www.north-olmsted.com and click on Departments for a listing of all departments where you will find phone numbers as well as an online contact form that can be submitted electronically.

 Building Permits & Inspections